Photographing from the Rest Camps

 Pilanesberg:

-The bungalows are all fenced in so it is very difficult to take photographs through the fence.
+Bakgatla and Mayane are both fenced in so it is very difficult to take photographs through the fences.
 We have seen elephants next to the fence at Bakgatla and at Manyane we saw a Cheetah but could not get decent photographs.
-You can get nice photographs of birds and reptiles and at night maybe even a bushbaby.
+You can get nice photographs of birds and reptiles and at night maybe even a bushbaby in the camps.

 To read our article 'A Southern African Photo Safari With a Difference – From Inside the Rest Camps!' please click